KeithBradley/Codeigniter-Form_builder/README.md

 3. Bool to display validation errors
 4. Array of options to pass to the submit button

+Note: Repeatable fields are not generated here, they need to be caleed with the repeatable method (See example).

 ### input
 1. Array of single field